wprashed/personal-finance-manager/readme.txt

 = How do I add a new monthly finance entry? =

-1. Go to Personal Finances in your WordPress admin menu
+1. Go to Money Metrics in your WordPress admin menu
 2. Click "Add New"
 3. Enter your income and expense entries for the month
 4. Click Publish to save your entries